It can be hard to keep tabs on twins — especially once they’re mobile — if your baby monitor doesn’t have some essential functions.

 You can switch between screens yourself or allow the monitor to change the view every eight seconds.
 The power-saving function lets you turn the screen off and use audio only.
 LED indicator lights alert you if your babies are crying.

 Digital 2.4 GHz technology supports your privacy when transmitting.

 - Large, clear color screen with split-screen function.

 - Power-saving feature to prolong battery life.

-- Cannot adjust camera angle from the monitor.
+- Cannot adjust the camera angle from the monitor.

 This affordable baby monitor from Babysense may be a good solution when you want your twins to sleep separately.
-It comes supplied with everything you need to get set up, straight out of the box.
+It comes with everything you need to set it up straight out of the box.

 Once installed in your nursery and angled at where each baby sleeps, you can use the high-definition, 2.4-inch monitor to check on them.
-You can even pan around on zoom mode letting you get in close to see exactly what they are doing.
+You can even pan around on zoom mode, letting you get in close to see exactly what your little ones are doing.

 You can watch their eyelids flutter and see their chests rise and fall as they breathe.
 I found this particularly reassuring with my little one when she was sleeping.

 Privacy and security are always a concern in this age of technology.
 The 2.4 GHz digital wireless connection ensures a private, uninterrupted transmission up to a range of 900 feet.